Wiser Workplace

 What This Means for Employees

-Under California mediation confidentiality law, what a participant says during mediation generally cannot be used against them in court.
-If you disclose the details of incidents you experienced, those disclosures cannot be introduced as evidence by your employer in a later proceeding.
+Under California mediation confidentiality law, what a participant says during mediation is generally inadmissible in noncriminal proceedings, subject to limited statutory exceptions.
+If you disclose the details of incidents you experienced, those disclosures are generally protected from being introduced as evidence by your employer in a later proceeding.

 This protection is designed to encourage honest communication.
 The idea is that disputes are more likely to be resolved when both sides can be candid without worrying about legal consequences.